Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 <ul>
   <li>{{site.gns.nameChange}}</li>
   <li>For a general conceptual introduction, see <a target="_blank" href="https://www.cbtnuggets.com/blog/technology/networking/what-is-hub-and-spoke-topology">What is Hub and Spoke Topology?</a></li>
-  <li>For specific implementation of the Cloud Data Fabric functionality in Qumulo Core, see <a href="#example-cloud-data-fabric-scenarios">Example Cloud Data Fabric Scenarios</a>.</li>
+  <li>For specific implementations of the Cloud Data Fabric functionality in Qumulo Core, see <a href="#example-cloud-data-fabric-scenarios">Example Cloud Data Fabric Scenarios</a>.</li>
 </ul>
 {{site.data.alerts.end}}